bharath-hegde-07/HomeDecor/README.md

 **13-03-2025**
 - Working on documentation
-- Created ER diagram and workflow diagram
+- Created ER and workflow diagrams
+- Created the documentation of the project